AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

   /opt/nDeploy/scripts/update_backend.py [add|del] backend_category backend_name backend_path

-Upgrading XtendWeb and nginx
+Upgrading XtendWeb and Nginx
 ----------------------------

 nDeploy-nginx is mated with a phusion passenger ruby gem .
-So we don't encourage unmanned upgrades and have therefore set enable=0 in the yum repository .
+So we don't encourage unmanned upgrades and have therefore set enable=0 in the yum repository.
 The upgrade must be done manually by running the following commands
 ::